Updated on January 29, 2019. Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist

 By approximately 1900 to 1920, society had generated a hypothesis that constipation allowed poisons to build up in the body — thus leading to an outright obsession to avoid constipation.
 In 1909, Arbuthnot Lane even went so far as to suggest colon removal as a cure for constipation and all its accompanying ills.

 Constipation, particularly chronic constipation, has both physical and mental effects.
-The physical signs and symptoms of chronic constipation include:

 If you’ve been experiencing more than two of the above symptoms for several months, your constipation is likely chronic.